Step One: Create a Trip

 Print details of your trip and share your trip with friends on your favorite social network or via email.

 4th of July in Wisconsin

-Madison’s annual Rhythm & Booms is back at Warner Park for a night of world-class fun.
-As the "largest fireworks display in the Midwest" the show is sure to thrill!
+Madison’s annual Rhythm & Booms is back for a night of world-class fun.
+As the "largest fireworks display in the Midwest" the show, seen from John Nolen Drive over Lake Monona, is sure to thrill!
 Enjoy favorite local food cart vendors while celebating our Nation's independence.
-And be sure to bring your radios to tune into the fun – the fireworks are timed to a music soundtrack on WOLX 94.9 FM.
+See the fireworks over Lake Monona from many spectaular sites around the city of Madison.

 It’s a weekend of Independence Day with Riverfront Rendezvous, when Pfiffner Pioneer Park fills with live music, from polka to rock.
 Check out the poetry slam and then quench your thirst with a beer from the local Stevens Point Brewery.
 Bring the little ones along for Kids Day.
 Fireworks and a lighted boat parade are the main events on Saturday night.

 Don’t miss the chance to see the fireworks over the greatest of the Great Lakes at Bayfield’s Fourth of July Festivities .
 Boating enthusiasts will love the blindfolded dinghy race and foodies will scoop up the opportunity to pick berries at local farms.
 If you’re looking for a little culture, the Red Cliff Traditional Pow Wow is sure to satisfy.
 And La Pointe’s parade on Madeline Island is a must-see.
 The eclectic floats, prizes for best displays and music from Big Top Chautauqua musicians have landed this unique parade on RoadTripsForFamilies.com’s list of the Top 10 “Best Fourth of July Fireworks Celebrations & Displays.”